mfe-/ReadyNASDuoSparc/Readme.md

 "The ReadyNAS RAIDiator 4.1.x firmware is a 32-bit SPARC Debian derivative mated to a Linux 2.6.17 kernel with numerous proprietary drivers"
 For more information check: http://wiki.dietpc.org/index.php/DIET-PC_on_SPARC_ReadyNAS
 <h2>Hints</h2>

-If there is no space left on the root partition you can workaround the issue with:
+1. If there is no space left on the root partition you can workaround the issue with: `mount --bind /path/to/dir/with/plenty/of/space /tmp`

-1. mount --bind /path/to/dir/with/plenty/of/space /tmp</ li>
-2. symlink
+2. Better create a symlink for /usr/local/ -> /c/usr/local/
 3. create dpkg packages with `checkinstall --dpkgflags=--force-overwrite --exclude /usr/local/share/ make install`
-4. use ` dpkg -i --force-overwrite whatever.deb`
+4. use ` dpkg -i --force-overwrite whatever.deb` to install debian packages from this repository.

+<h2>Start</h2>

+1. Download this github repository with `wget --no-check-certificate https://github.com/mfe-/ReadyNASDuoSparc/archive/master.zip`
+2. Unzip and install your required software
+3. You can execute steps 1 to 12 of init.

 <h2>Init</h2>
 I reset my readynas and did the following steps: